MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/finance-set-up-prepayments.md

 ---
 # <a name="set-up-prepayments"></a>Set Up Prepayments

-If you require your customers to submit payment before you ship an order to them, or if your supplier requires you to submit payment before they ship an order to you, you can use the Prepayment functionality.
-The prepayments functionality enables you to invoice and collect deposits required from customers or to remit deposits to suppliers, to ensure that all partial payments are posted against an invoice.
+If you require your customers to submit payment before you ship an order to them, or if your vendor requires you to submit payment before they ship an order to you, you can use the Prepayment functionality.
+The prepayments functionality enables you to invoice and collect deposits required from customers or to remit deposits to vendors, to ensure that all partial payments are posted against an invoice.
 For more information, see [Create Prepayment Invoices](finance-how-to-create-prepayment-invoices.md).

 Before you can post prepayment invoices, you have to set up the posting accounts in the general ledger, and you have to set up number series for prepayment documents.
 You must specify an account for prepayments related to sales and an account for prepayments related to purchasing.
 You can specify the same posting accounts to be used for all prepayments related to all general business posting groups or general product posting groups, or you can specify specific accounts for specific posting groups for sales and purchasing, respectively.
 This depends on your company's requirements for tracking prepayments.

-You can define the percentage of the line amount that will be invoiced for prepayment, for a customer or supplier, for all items or selected items.
+You can define the percentage of the line amount that will be invoiced for prepayment, for a customer or vendor, for all items or selected items.
 After you complete the setup, you can generate prepayment invoices from sales and purchase orders.
 You can use the default percentages for each sales or purchase line, or you can change the amounts on the invoice as needed.
 For example, you can specify a total amount for the entire order.

 > [!NOTE]
 > We recommend that you do not use a prepayment percentage of 100 in the following cases: